Corvette Engineer Mauri Rose – Genuine Unsung Hero

 Mauri Rose drove this GM experimental turbine-powered Firebird I.

-In 1967 as plans were being made for the new Camaro to pace the Indy 500, Duntov pulled strings to get Rose to drive the pace car.
-From 1967 forward Rose kept a very low profile, eventually finding work at AMC.
-Rose’s last public appearance was as one of the Guests of Honor at the 1980 Indy 500.
+In 1967, as plans were being made for the new Camaro to pace the Indy 500, Duntov pulled strings to get Rose to drive the pace car.
+From 1967 forward, Rose kept a very low profile, eventually finding work at AMC.
+Rose’s last public appearance was as one of the Guests of Honour at the 1980 Indy 500.
 Rose died on January 1, 1981, at the age of 74.

 Were it not for racing, we wouldn’t have a Corvette today.
 Rose was a major player in setting the Corvette’s course as a racing champion. – Scott